Connect with Emily on Twitter. GO

 Serbia – In 2006 – 2007, Emily, also on behalf of the United States Department of State, facilitated government agencies and non-profits in developing a national anti-bullying policy for Serbian schools, the Special Protocol: For Protection of Children and Pupils from Violence Abuse and Neglect in Education Institutions

-Also, Emily visited American Corners in Kragujevac, Serbia, where she met with a roundtable of community members.
+Also, Emily visited American Corners in Kragujevac, Serbia, where she met with community members.

 Read Emly’s interview about the book with Alabama Best Practices Center.
 GO